viant/endly/testing/dsunit/README.md

 In this case dsunit.init also register datastore with driver thus no need to register it with separate workflow task.

+<a name="loaddata">&nbsp;</a>
 - **Loading data into data store**

-Assuming that register or init task has already taken place within the same e2e workflow run
+Assuming that register or init task has already taken place within the same e2e workflow session

 @prepare_db1.yaml